 A tsunami-proof neighborhood in Talcahuano replacing the homes that were lost due to the tsunami that hit Talcahuano. ©Karen Engel, 2014

-A magnitude 4.0 temblor shakes the nation of Chile five times per week on average, and most Chileans barely notice.
+A magnitude 4.0 temblor shakes the nation of Chile five times per week on average, and some Chileans barely notice.
 The nation lies near the intersection of three tectonic plates and the threat of more severe earthquakes, magnitude 7.0 or greater, is a constant presence.
 Over the centuries Chileans have developed a body of knowledge to help them cope with this ever-present threat.
 This disaster subculture played an important part in saving people’s lives in the Greater Concepción area after a magnitude 8.8 earthquake that triggered a tsunami struck the region in February 2010.

 Respondent ni Talcahuano indicating how high the tsunami water reached in her home. ©Karen Engel, 2013